 It’s been proven that in the long term, the stock index is hard to beat.
 Experts like Warren Buffet, the most successful stock investor in history, suggests that ordinary people are better off investing in stock index.

-Why?
 Because according to sources, index funds offer the most returns that only very few can match or exceed.
 And even when they do, they usually can’t sustain it in the long haul.
 One of the most famous cases is when Nobel winners were a part of the board of directors of a high-profile fund, only for it to close.

-The index funds
+The equity index funds

+So if the stock index gives the most earnings in the long term, how can you start investing?
 I’ve already discussed that one way is to purchase the individual stocks of all 30 companies that are part of the list.
 However, it’s not really something a lot of people would like to do.
 It would require a really big capital.